ch-stark/gitops-rbac-example/blog/blog.md

 * TeamRed (has a TeamAdmin who can create Clusters.
 Has a AppDeployer and a Viewer)
 * TeamBlue (has a TeamAdmin who cannot create Clusters but can deploy Applications and a Viewer)

-* We expect that you have a ACM 2.5 Cluster.
+* We assume that you have a ACM 2.5 Cluster installed.
 * Run on the Hub
   * git clone https://github.com/ch-stark/gitops-rbac-example
-  * execute
-    `cmd="oc apply -f gitopsdemoall.yaml"; for i in $(seq 2); do $cmd "count: $i"; sleep 30;done`
+  * oc apply -f gitopsdemoall.yaml

-We need to grand the initial ArgoCD extended permission this is why we decided to assign `open-cluster-management:cluster-manager-admin`
+We need to grant the initial ArgoCD extended permission this is why we decided to assign `open-cluster-management:cluster-manager-admin` but please note that this is not enough for installing Kyverno and especially not enough when you want to use Kyverno-Generate which can basically create any resource you need and therefore needs extended permissions.

-It follows `Apps of Apps pattern` and it will set up the following for you:
+The example follows `Apps of Apps pattern` and it will set up the following for you:

-Demo-Users/Groups  (red and blueteams, one sre and one viewer per team) ClusterSets (redteam and blueteam, members of redsre become ClusterSet-Admin) RedTeam-Admin,BlueTeam-Admin (can generate namespaces on the Hub and deploy Clusters and ApplicationSets)
+* Demo-Users/Groups  (red and blueteams, one sre and one viewer per team)
+* ClusterSets (redteam and blueteam, members of redsre become ClusterSet-Admin) and all the relevant RHACM resources we have discussed before.
+* A list of ApplicationSets for the different teams and different Placements, not that you can also deploy an ApplicationSet only on the Hub.

-After that, you can see all Apps in ArgoCD and in ACM
+After that, you can see all Apps in ArgoCD and in ACM-console.

 ACM view